a-r-d/a-r-d.github.io/_drafts/software-project-premortems.markdown

 > “Imagine that we are a year into the future.
 We implemented the plan as it now exists.
 The outcome was a _disaster_.
 Please take 5 to 10 minutes to write a  brief history of that disaster.”

 The exercise is meant to make you seriously ponder all of the issues that could crop up and avoid "group think" and over confidence that comes with it once a course has been set.
-The thing is, I think you can apply it to your own side projects and plans on your own and it can be just as effective.
+The thing is, I think you can apply it to your own side projects and plans and it can be just as effective.